dotnet/csharplang/proposals/csharp-12.0/ref-readonly-parameters.md

 ### Pending LDM review
 [to-review]: #pending-ldm-review

+None of the following options were implemented in C# 12.
+They remains potential proposals.

 #### [Parameter declarations][declarations]

 Inverse ordering of modifiers (`readonly ref` instead of `ref readonly`) could be allowed.